To the question, “What gives you the right or privilege

 “Life itself empowers each of us to nurture and protect Life.
 So, join us!”

-The Cooperative University of the Great Turning — Our Mission Statement
+The Cooperative Library of the Great Turning — Our Mission Statement

-The Cooperative University of the Great Turning (UNIVGT) is an all-volunteer circle of scholar-activists and curriculum developers.
+The Cooperative Library of the Great Turning (CLGT) presents the work of an all-volunteer circle of scholar-activists and curriculum developers.
 We invite you to join us in cultivating and nurturing compassionate wisdom and sanity while working to protect the integrity of life on Earth.
 We are called to do this in the face of the out-of-control industrialization, profit-seeking and violence that are creating untold human misery and endangering both the future of humanity and the future of life.

 Running parallel to the ecological crises of our time is the drift toward a permanent state of highly-technologized war / culture of violence / armaments addiction, conditions that are physically, emotionally and economically unsustainable (and probably uncontainable, as well).
 If we don’t want the whole world (including our own neighborhoods) to look like the bombed-out cities of today’s war zones, we need to create a new vision of human cooperation, care and reconciliation, and try to mend at least some of the damage we have already done.
 The idea of helping to evolve a sustainable and compassionate civilization is wildly ambitious, but then it is difficult to see how we will solve our giant problems without learning new skills and thinking some giant thoughts.